How to watch 2026 Australian Open | UK TV channel, schedule & more

 That is the reason for the early start, allowing for one extra day so games aren’t scheduled too close together and allowing for fewer late finishes.

-When & where is the Australian Open 2024 final?
+When & where is the 2026 Australian Open final?

 As for the time of the finals, they are currently scheduled for an 8:30am GMT start on both days.

-Where is the Australian Open 2024?
+Where is the 2026 Australian Open?

-The 2024 Australian Open is [unsurprisingly] played in Melbourne, Australia - specifically at Melbourne Park.
+The Australian Open is [unsurprisingly] played in Melbourne, Australia - specifically at Melbourne Park.

 Melbourne Park is a sports venue with multiple tennis courts and three arenas, the biggest of which is the Rod Laver Arena, which has a capacity of 15,000 and plays host to the Australian Open finals.